 Cardiothoracic Imaging and Intervention Fellowship

 The Department of Radiology at the Keck School of Medicine of USC is offering a one-year fellowship in Cardiothoracic Imaging and Intervention.
 The goal of the fellowship is to provide comprehensive and advanced training in both pulmonary and cardiac imaging, as well as thoracic interventions.
 The pulmonary experience encompasses a wide variety of inpatient and outpatient studies, including high-resolution chest CT and lung cancer screening low-dose CT.
 Cardiac imaging includes both cardiac CT and MRI, with both acquired and congenital disease being routinely studied.
 The cardiothoracic section also interprets whole body CTA and MRA.
-Thoracic interventions include percutaneous needle biopsy, thoracentesis, pleural and pericardial catheter placement, and thermal (microwave and cryo) ablation.
+Thoracic interventions include CT-guided percutaneous needle biopsy and pleural catheter placement.

-The fellow will work closely with the seven Department of Radiology cardiothoracic faculty, as well as collaborating colleagues from the Department of Cardiology.
-The fellow will also access a valuable source of training by participating in the various pulmonary, cardiology, and thoracic surgery interdisciplinary conferences offered throughout the week.
-The fellow is also expected to work with and teach the USC Radiology residents.
-Following completion of training, the fellow will have accumulated enough clinical cardiac CT experience to meet the qualifications for Level 2 certification.
+The fellow will work closely with the Department of Radiology cardiothoracic faculty, as well as collaborating colleagues from the Department of Cardiology.
+The fellow will also access a valuable source of training by participating in the various pulmonary, vascular, cardiothoracic, and thoracic surgery interdisciplinary conferences offered throughout the week.
+The fellow is also expected to work with and teach the residents and medical students.

 The fellowship can be tailored to radiologists interested in either an academic or private practice career.
-Two to three months of electives are provided, which can include research time for those pursuing an academic career.
-Additionally, the fellow will be provided a half-academic day a week to conduct research and/or prepare conferences.
+The volume of cardiac imaging would allow subspecialty certification.
+Two months of electives are provided, which can include research time for those pursuing an academic career.
+We encourage our fellows to become involved in research projects and present at national meetings.

 In summary, the Cardiothoracic Imaging and Intervention fellowship at USC provides a specialized but comprehensive experience in cardiopulmonary imaging and intervention that will benefit the fellow in any post-training clinical setting.